th4tsm3/FIN/out/FIN_documentation.md

 setting specific story name identifier (prefix + 6 letters substring + _settings_bookmark)

+names is translated to an array

+names is translated to an array

 # Story Translator for FIN

+rev. 2019-02-11

 keywords: tot = length2; start: 0 (step+2); last: length-1